 Using multiple hardware wallets to secure your cryptoassets is an effective strategy to spread risk across different components.
 This guide explains the benefits of a multiple hardware wallet system and instructs you how to set one up.

 Storing the Same Cryptoassets with Multiple Hardware Wallets

-If you have own multiple hardware wallets, you can make them copies of each other.
+If you own multiple hardware wallets, you can make them copies of each other.
 They will store the same cryptoassets, private keys, public addresses, accounts and transaction history.
 This applies to hardware wallets from different companies.
-You can have a Trezor hardware wallet and a Ledger hardware wallet storing the same cryptoassets.
-If one of your hardware wallets is lost, stolen or damaged, you will be able to instantly gain access and manage all of your cryptoassets from the other hardware wallet.
+A Trezor hardware wallet and a Ledger hardware wallet can store the same cryptoassets.
+If one of your hardware wallets is lost, stolen or damaged, you will be able to instantly gain access to and manage all of your cryptoassets from the other hardware wallet.
 Also, if one of the companies goes out of business, then you will still have access to all of your cryptoassets stored on the hardware wallet from the other company.

 In order to make two or more hardware wallets duplicates of each other, all you have to do is import the recovery seed from one hardware wallet into the other hardware wallet.
 For example, let’s say you want a Ledger Nano S and a Trezor Model T to store the same recovery seed and cryptoassets.

 When you setup your Ledger Nano S, the device will generate a 24 word recovery seed that you will copy down on paper.

 Now, setup your Model T, but when the interface asks you whether to “Create a New Wallet” or “Recover Wallet” chose “Recover Wallet.”